happypeter/LGCB/book/bash-intro.md

 difficult thing of the past.
 This is unfortunate, because a good command line interface is a very expressive way of communicating with a computer in much the same way the written word is for human beings.
-It's been said that “graphical user interfaces make easy tasks easy, while command line interfaces make difficult tasks possible” and this is still very true today.
+It's been said that "graphical user interfaces make easy tasks easy, while command line interfaces make difficult tasks possible" and this is still very true today.

 ## What Is The Shell?
 When we speak of the command line, we are really referring to the shell.
 The